jdkwolik/Calculator/README.md

 ## Calculator
-This is a functioning calculator the uses HTML, CSS, & Javascript.
+This is a functioning calculator that uses HTML, CSS, & Javascript.